Year since Washington change, Native sports imagery evolving - News Break

 Cleveland and Atlanta appear to be at opposite ends of the spectrum.

-Cleveland announced in December it was dropping Indians and, like Washington, is vetting .
+Cleveland announced in December it was dropping Indians and, like Washington, is vetting a final list of possibilities.
 While Cleveland has not given a firm timetable on a new name, owner Paul Dolan told The Associated Press in December it will not have any association with anything Native American.

 HOCKEY

-The Chicago Blackhawks have shown any time soon, with the club contending it honors Black Hawk, a Native American leader from Illinois’ Sac & Fox Nation.
+The Chicago Blackhawks have shown no signs of considering a name change any time soon, with the club contending it honors Black Hawk, a Native American leader from Illinois’ Sac & Fox Nation.
 CEO Danny Wirtz said in December that the Blackhawks “continue to deepen our commitment to upholding our namesake and our brand.”

 Like the Chiefs, the Blackhawks banned headdresses at home games as part of their pledge to honor the Native American community, which the team has tried to strengthen ties with over the past year.